accessibility-exchange/co-design/src/steps/1-outreach-for-consultants.md

 ---
-title: 1.
-Outreach for consultants
+title: Outreach for consultants
+step: 1
+phase: Recruitment
 subtitle: Reaching out to community members and setting them up to be on the path to be a consultant
 ---